Hawaii faces life-threatening flooding after some areas of the state see more than a foot of rain in 48 hours - KESQ

 Relentless rain in Hawaii has left parts of the state under the threat of “significant and life-threatening flooding,” the National Weather Service in Honolulu said Monday night, with some areas already tallying more than a foot of rain over a 48-hour span.

+There was just too much water at one time, which led to flooding, says KGMB/KHNL reporter Lynn Kawano.

-Much of Oahu was getting hit by up to 2 inches of rain an hour Monday and another area of heavy rain is set to move through in the coming hours, which could see rainfall reaching 3 inches an hour.
+Much of Oahu was getting hit by up to 2 inches of rain an hour Monday.

+“Periods of heavy rainfall will continue across Oahu and Kauai County as a kona low pulls deep tropical moisture over the western end of the island chain,” the NWS says.

 “Rain events of this size can cause catastrophic flooding and affect areas that do not usually flood,” according to the NWS.